Sony Corp. of America v. Universal City Studios, Inc.: Subsequent developments

-In 1989 Sony purchased Columbia Pictures and became owner of its own Hollywood studio.
+In 1989 Sony purchased Columbia Pictures and became the owner of its own Hollywood studio.
 By 1995 more than half of Hollywood's American revenue came from home video compared to less than a quarter from movie theaters.
 Forbes wrote in 2001 that the VCR was no longer "arguably believed to be the death knell of the movie business.
 Instead it became arguably its savior" because consumers preferred buying or renting films to recording their own onto blank tapes.
 Pamela Samuelson has remarked that "the Sony decision is the most significant legacy of Justice Stevens in the field of intellectual property law and its significance is likely to continue in mediating disputes between copyright industries and creative information technology developers and users of information technology."

-The Digital Millennium Copyright Act of 1998 modified the aspects of copyright law that informed the Sony decision in several ways, and new interpretations are still being handed down.
-Many of the same points of law that were litigated in this case are still being argued in various cases, particularly in light of recent peer-to-peer lawsuits; for example, in A&M Records, Inc. v.
+The Digital Millennium Copyright Act of 1998 modified some aspects of copyright law that informed the Sony decision in several ways, causing new interpretations to be handed down in later disputes.
+Many of the same points of law that were litigated in this case have been argued in digital copyright cases, particularly peer-to-peer lawsuits; for example, in A&M Records, Inc. v.
 Napster, Inc. in 2001, the Ninth Circuit Court of Appeals rejected a fair use "space shifting" argument raised as an analogy to the time-shifting argument that prevailed in Sony.
 The Ninth Circuit further distinguished the cases because the Napster defendants operated a system that allowed them to monitor and control the potentially infringing activities of its users.
 In MGM Studios, Inc. v.
 Grokster, Ltd. in 2005, the Supreme Court extended this analysis to advanced video file-sharing systems.